geovannaanjos/geovannaanjos/README.md

         hobbies: ['drums', 'jiujitsu', 'dance'],
         motivation: [
-          'To be able to develop technologies that have a positive impact on other people's lives', 'disseminate knowledge to those who do not have access to' ],
+          'To be able to develop technologies that have a positive impact on other people's lives', 'disseminate knowledge to those who do not have access' ],
     }
   }